Capacity Planning Metrics: Tracking and Optimizing Agency Capacity Management

 To effectively communicate capacity planning metrics, consider the following:

 1. Use monitoring tools: Implement monitoring tools to collect data on resource utilization and performance metrics.
-Tools with extensive reporting capabilities, such as Productive, can support your stakeholder communications by providing insights in real time.
+An agency project management system with extensive reporting capabilities, such as Productive, can support your stakeholder communications by providing insights in real time.
 This helps you get quicker financial and progress insights, helping you stay aligned with your client.

 I think that in project management there’s a tendency to focus solely on profitability, but it’s inevitable that projects will go over budget, and that’s ok.
 However, it’s important to have transparency on where that stands, and Productive gives us that visibility.